flavioaiello/swarm-router/README.md

 - [ ] add ttl to backends

 #### Insights
 If no backends are known to handle the request, but the FQDN is propagated by swarm, the connection will be forwarded to the swarm-router service listeners.
-The swarm-router default listeners do need any further configuration and work according with the default haproxy.tmpl configuration file.
+The swarm-router default listeners do NO need any further configuration and will propagated to the default haproxy.tmpl configuration file.
 ```
 HTTP_SWARM_ROUTER_PORT=10080 (default)
 TLS_SWARM_ROUTER_PORT=10443 (default)